b-m-f/WirtBot/Website/content/documentation/README.md

 - Stealthy as Sam Fisher.
 Its there, but no one will know.
 No open ports except for WireGuard, which can not be port-scanned.
 - High speed.
 By having WireGuard integrated directly into the Linux Kernel, which a WirtBot uses, your network will be blazing fast.

-Convinced?
-Want a WirtBot?
+Convinced and want a WirtBot?

-Check out [this page](/documentation/setup) to set one up with the provided installer.
-Its completely free (Except for the server/VPS you need to rent)!
+Check out [this page](/documentation/setup) to set one up.
+Its completely free (Except for the server/VPS you run it on)!

-Still got questions?
-Reach me at `contact at wirt.network`.